 The Abu Nuhas Wrecks - This reef system in northern Hurghada has 4 shipwrecks that are suitable for diving.
-Each of the wrecks has its own individual character and offers something unique to divers.
-So to dive all 4 of the wrecks together will be a complete and thoroughly rewarding experience.
+Each of the wrecks has its own individual character and offers something unique.
+Therefore to dive all 4 of the wrecks together will be a complete and thoroughly rewarding scuba experience.

 Carless Reef - This is a popular spot not far north from Hurghada for liveaboards (1 hour) and daytrips (2 hours) when the conditions permit.
 This isolated mid-sea reef, is found between Sha'ab Umm Qamar and Giftun Island and weather conditions often make the exposed site difficult or impossible to dive.